-- Confirm that the pupils' development is supported in ways that will foster security, confidence and independence. - Raise the awareness of teachers, non-teaching staff and volunteers of the need to safeguard children and of their responsibilities in identifying and reporting possible cases of abuse, including Female Genital Mutilation (FGM), Child Sexual Exploitation (CSE) and Honour Based Violence (HBV). - Sexual Violence and Sexual Harassment (SVSH).
-Guidance on SVSH is a new section in Keeping Children Safe in Education, 2023.
-Previously there was separate guidance for professionals to follow, however this has been incorporated into the KCSIE 2023 guidance.
+- Confirm that the child's development is supported in ways that will foster security, confidence and independence. - Raise the awareness of teachers, non-teaching staff and volunteers of the need to safeguard children and of their responsibilities in identifying and reporting possible cases of abuse, including Female Genital Mutilation (FGM), Child Sexual Exploitation (CSE) and Honour Based Violence (HBV). - Sexual Violence and Sexual Harassment (SVSH).
+Guidance on SVSH is a new section in Keeping Children Safe in Education, 2024.
+Previously there was separate guidance for professionals to follow, however in 2023 this was incorporated into the KCSIE guidance.
 Guidance refers to "Perpetrators" and "victims", it is important that we remember that all children involved are likely to be a victim in some way and therefore these terms should not be used with the child. - Confirm the structured procedures to be followed by all members of each school community in cases of suspected harm or abuse. - Emphasise the need for good levels of communication between all members of staff and those with designated responsibility for child safeguarding, health and safety and other safeguarding responsibilities. - Emphasise the importance of maintaining and implementing appropriate safeguarding policies, procedures and arrangements of those service providers who use the school's premises through extended schools or provide any other before and after school activities. - Confirm the working relationship with the Local Authority agencies such as Children and Families Direct, the LA Safeguarding Board, and other agencies with similar services in neighbouring authorities.
-Working Together to Safeguard Children (July 2018) outlines how the agencies should work together. - Highlight the working relationship between the school and the Trust's Safeguarding Team. - Following the publication of Meeting digital and technology standards in schools and colleges (updated March 2023) and KCSIE 2023, we ensure that all staff are aware of our filtering and monitoring duty.
-Senior leaders work closely with governors, the Lead DSL and IT service providers in all aspects of filtering and monitoring.
+Working Together to Safeguard Children (December 2023) outlines how the agencies should work together. - Highlight the working relationship between the school and the Trust's Safeguarding Team. - Following the publication of 'Meeting Digital and Technology Standards in Schools and Colleges' (updated March 2023) and KCSIE 2024, we ensure that all staff are aware of our filtering and monitoring duty.
+Senior leaders work closely with Governors, the Lead DSL and IT service providers in all aspects of filtering and monitoring.